L3MON4D3/LuaSnip/DOC.md

-Indent is only applied after linebreaks, so it's not possible to remove indent on the line where the snippet was triggered using `ISN` (That is possible via regex-triggers where the entire line before the trigger is matched).
+Indent is only applied after linebreaks, so it's not possible to remove indent on the line where the snippet was triggered using `ISN` (That is possible via regex triggers where the entire line before the trigger is matched).

-Another nice usecase for `ISN` is inserting text, e.g. `//` or some other comment- string before the nodes of the snippet:
+Another nice use case for `ISN` is inserting text, e.g. `//` or some other comment string before the nodes of the snippet:

 ```lua